-Addiction rehabilitation assistants provide direct supportive assistance to individuals in addiction recovery programs.
+Addiction rehabilitation assistants provide direct support to individuals in addiction recovery programs.
 They also deliver group education, coaching, mentoring, and advocacy and outreach services.
-These professionals typically work as part of a treatment team in support of a client’s treatment plan.
+These professionals typically work as part of a team in support of a client’s treatment plan.
 Launching an addiction rehabilitation assistant career can begin with enrolling in an associate’s degree in applied psychology program.

 Addiction Rehabilitation Assistant Job Duties

 Addiction rehabilitation assistants support patient recovery efforts by implementing clinical services according to treatment plans developed by substance abuse counselors and other mental health professionals.
-Typical duties include assisting clients with meal preparation and routine household chores, such as laundry and cleaning, as well as assisting with financial management.
+Typical duties include assisting clients with daily living tasks, as well as financial management.
 Additional responsibilities may include encouraging participation in social and recreational activities, leading group learning sessions and participating in program meetings.

-In addition to monitoring client medical and mental health needs, addiction rehabilitation assistants are often required to manage and observe patient self-administration of medications.
-They may conduct orientations and training, prepare reports for state, local and federal agencies and transport clients when needed.
-Depending on the employer, timely upkeep of client case records and documentation of encounters may also be required.
+In addition to monitoring client medical and mental health needs, addiction rehabilitation assistants may conduct orientations and training, prepare reports for state, local and federal agencies, and transport clients.
+Timely upkeep of client case records and documentation of encounters may also be required.

 Specific requirements for addiction rehabilitation assistant jobs vary according to employer.
-Typically, a high school diploma is required.
-Many employers show preference to applicants with associate’s degrees.
-Some employers also require advanced training and/or certifications.
+Many employers show preference to applicants with an associate’s degree and some also require advanced training and/or certifications.

 A career as an addiction rehabilitation assistant can begin with an associate’s degree in applied psychology.
 Coursework typically includes introduction to psychology, group behavior, human behavior perspective, and lifestyle development and psychology.

-Employers can be confident that graduates of an associate’s degree in applied psychology program are able to:
+Employers should expect graduates of an associate’s degree in applied psychology program to be able to:

-- Recognize the differences between various psychological theories of human behavior.
+- Recognize the differences among psychological theories of human behavior

 Some employers offer opportunities for continuing education.
-It’s possible to gain a position with an associate’s degree and use a tuition assistance program to pay for a bachelor’s degree program.
+Eligible employees may be able to gain a position with an associate’s degree and use a tuition assistance or reimbursement program to pursue a bachelor’s degree while working full time.

-Skills Required to Land an Addiction Rehabilitation Assistant Job
+Skills Required for an Addiction Rehabilitation Assistant Job

 Considering a career as an addiction rehabilitation assistant?
-You’ll need strong verbal and written communication skills, as well as excellent customer-client relational skills.
-A high level of diplomacy and professionalism will serve you well in this occupation, as will excellent organizing and planning skills.
-If this sounds like a good match for you, explore the many opportunities provided in the addiction rehabilitation assistant field.
+You’ll need strong verbal and written communication skills, as well as excellent customer-client relationship skills.
+A high level of diplomacy and professionalism will serve you well in this occupation, as will excellent organizational and planning skills.